SaiVignesh-K/FarmConnect/README.md

 ## 🌾Deployment and Usage
 ### Deploying the API endpoints (backend)
 - Backend is developed using FastAPI (python)
-- Goto the backend folder
+- Go to the backend folder
 ```bash
   cd backend
 ```